 - English (Publication Language)

-- 56 Pages – 10/24/2022 (Publication Date) – Pelican Publishing…
+- 56 Pages โ 10/24/2022 (Publication Date) โ Pelican Publishingโฆ

 In this version set in the bayou, Santa is dressed as a muskrat and has alligators pulling his sleigh!
+A similarly relocated version is A Pirateโs Night Before Christmas.

-There’s also a newer version that has removed all references to Santa smoking a pipe.
-If you’d rather not have any kind of conversation with your children about the existence of smoking, that’s an option for you.
+Thereโs also a newer version that has removed all references to Santa smoking a pipe.
+If youโd rather not have any kind of conversation with your children about the existence of smoking, thatโs an option for you.
+But who could forget The Berenstain Bearsโ Night Before Christmas?
+This wholesome, fuzzy family is a staple in childrenโs libraries.

 - Berenstain, Mike (Author)